-For the 2018 rating period, New Mexico State Police Commercial Vehicle Enforcement, NMSP-CVE, will conduct 72,000 driver/vehicle inspections.
-Of those inspections, 15,000 will be completed as traffic enforcement inspections in accrodance with FMCSA priority to focus on driver related violations.
-During the 2018 rating period NMSP-CVE plans to dedicate all employees, approximately 78 officers, and currently 11 uniform patrol officers, on the mission of commercial vehicle enforcement.
+For the 2020 rating period, New Mexico State Police Commercial Vehicle Enforcement, NMSP-CVE, will conduct 73,650 driver/vehicle inspections.
+Of those inspections, 15,000 will be completed as traffic enforcement inspections in accordance with FMCSA priority to focus on driver related violations.
+During the 2020 rating period NMSP-CVE plans to dedicate all employees, approximately eighty five (85) officers on the mission of commercial vehicle enforcement.

-The current number of officers involved in traffic enforcement activities is approximatley 78 CVE officers and 11 uniform patrol officers.
+The current number of officers involved in traffic enforcement activities is approximately 85 CVSA certified CVE officers.
 They are charged with active participation in commercial vehicle traffic enforcement as well as enforcement of traffic laws and regulations on non-commercial vehicles with a nexus to commercial vehicle safety.
-Since New Mexico State Police Officers are full time commisioned officers, NMSP-CVE sworn officers are expected to serve in that capacity and at times will have to answer regular police calls as well as initiating traffic stops on non-commercial vehicles.
+Since New Mexico State Police Officers are full time commissioned officers, NMSP-CVE sworn officers are expected to serve in that capacity and at times will have to answer regular police calls as well as initiating traffic stops on non-commercial vehicles.
 However, this is a minimal expectation and CVE officers focus the majority of their efforts on commercial vehicle enforcement and inspections.
 All officers may be utilized in the high risk, high crash rate, areas of the state.

 During this rating period, special operations will be conducted in the southeast and northwest quadrants of the state in an effort to minimize the high fatality rates between CMV's and non-CMV's.
-Furher, this effort may place up to 20 officers in a troubled area to work on focused operations targeting driver inattention, speeding, distracted driving, seatbelt useage and any other activitity that is a causation for crashes in a given region of the state.
+Further, this effort may place up to 20 officers in a troubled area to work on focused operations targeting driver inattention, speeding, distracted driving, seatbelt usage and any other activity that is a causation for crashes in a given region of the state.

-Hours and days of the week may vary as the crashes are occuring at various hours and days of the week.
-In the petroleum production areas, southeast and northwest quadrants of the state, the crashes are occuring randomly.
+Hours and days of the week may vary as the crashes are occurring at various hours and days of the week.
+In the petroleum production areas, southeast and northwest quadrants of the state, the crashes are occurring randomly.
 In order to address this problem, commanders are tasked with assigning officers to be out on the smaller roadways at random hours in an attempt to interdict unsafe driving habits and distracted driving.
-District Commanders are tasked with trending the peak hours for crash occurances and the roadways which have the most frequent crash events for CMV's.
+District Commanders are tasked with trending the peak hours for crash occurrences and the roadways which have the most frequent crash events for CMV's.